 A diagnosis of the underlying cause of excessive anxiety may be missed or delayed for a variety of reasons.
 For example, people with an anxiety disorder may fear the stigma of or be embarrassed by mental illness and not seek treatment.
 People with chronic hypoxia due to COPD may become confused and unaware of their condition.

-A diagnosis of excessive anxiety or ...more misdiagnosis »
+A diagnosis of excessive anxiety or anxiety disorder can be ...more misdiagnosis »

 Symptoms of Anxiety

 Treatments for Anxiety